Electoral fraud and violence during the June 2015 Turkish general election: Attacks against political parties

 On 30 April, a HDP election stand in Uşak was approached by a mob, whom the stand's managers claimed were armed with clubs and were chanting anti-HDP slogans.
 Three people were injured during the ensuring fight, while the HDP leaflets and flags were burnt.
 The HDP activists were taken to a nearby HDP office under police escort.

-On 2 May, AKP activists allegedly attacked members of the United June Movement (BHH) that had set up an election stand close to an AKP election stand in Kocamustafapaşa, Fatih, in İstanbul.
+On 2 May, AKP activists allegedly attacked members of the United June Movement (BHH) that had set up an election stand close to an AKP election stand in Kocamustafapaşa, Fatih, in Istanbul.
 4 people were injured and large numbers of riot police and ambulances arrived at the scene.
 The fact that only BHH activists were arrested raised allegations of undercover AKP-police dealings and institutional political bias.

 On 3 May, a delegation of AKP parliamentary candidates, youth and women's wing members visiting Van were booed and greeted with hostility by civilians.
 The police subsequently escorted the AKP delegation into a nearby HDP branch office where HDP members allegedly greeted them with applause.
 The police removed the license plates and placed iron bars on the AKP's cars for extra security.
 On the same day, some attendants at a nationalist march organised by the MHP in Rize attempted to break into a HDP branch office.
 While police managed to guard the office, several MHP supporters tore down HDP flags and burnt them during the rally.
 No-one was injured during the incident.

 On 11 May, a group of AKP activists chased a CHP news van in Trabzon, throwing stones and chasing it for an hour, after which the CHP activists attempted to take refuge in a local police station.
 The AKP activists cut the tyres of the van and attempted to 'lynch' the CHP members in front of the police station.
 Four AKP members were questioned following the incident.

 On 14 May, a group of Turkish nationalists began attacking HDP supporters who had been to an electoral rally in Kırşehir attended by Selahattin Demirtaş.
 With several HDP supporters reacting violently, riot police were called to the scene and used water cannon to disperse the crowds.